 The Kumatagi village is typically known for being an ancient summer resort.
 This place consists of a lake, rows of tamarind trees which are just a visual delight for the eyes.
 Truly an incredible place for hearts that need peace.

 By Road.
 The overall connectivity via road is also quite good.
 The well-linked roadways of Bijapur serve conveniently to its neighbouring regions.
-If you are planning a trip via road then it would be a satisfying experience for you.
+If you are planning a trip via road then it would be a hassle-free experience for you.
 For travelling, you can consider booking buses online, take a cab or self-drive.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here